hysteresisck/TEH/site/content/values/_index.md

       Our Members are the vital individuals that attend each meeting to provide help and feedback to the presenters.
       They are seasoned business leaders to experienced entrepreneurs, who share a common belief in "paying it forward" to help new entrepreneurs and companies succeed.
     imageUrl: "/img/Team.png"
-  - heading: "Sponsers"
+  - heading: "Reinvest profits"
     text: >
       We want to truly empower the communities that bring amazing coffee to you.
 That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
 You can see the communities grow and learn more about coffee farming on our blog.
     imageUrl: "/img/about-reinvest-profits.jpg"
 ---